 Latest Posts from London

-- Shoreditch: Discovering Street Art and BeyondKelly is an official CAPA blogger for spring 2018, sharing her story in weekly posts on CAPA World.
-A Journalism major at University of Minnesota-Twin Cities, she is studying abroad in London this semester.
-In this week's post, Kelly ventures out to Shoreditch to see how art plays a big part in the read more
+- Get to Know My Roommates and See Our London ApartmentEllen Anderson is an official CAPA vlogger for fall 2018, sharing her story in weekly posts on CAPA World.
+A Child Psychology major at University of Minnesota - Twin Cities, she is studying abroad in London this semester.
+In this week's post, Ellen shows us around her study abroad accommodations and introduces us read more

 Latest Posts on Instagram